sharpie7/pico-pattern/README.md

 The Pi Pico is a 3.3V part, but this should be over the 5V TTL threshold for a "high" signal.
 Therefore I have not included level shifters in this design. **Note that due to the lower voltage this pattern generator is more sensitive to bad connections than a 5V source would be.
 If there are problems then check all the connectors along the video path are clean and properly connected.**

-The patterns generated are slightly wider than a real BBC Micro, but near enough to be suitable for adjusting screens if you are not looking for ultimate precision.

 Currently the pattern generator only outputs RGB video.
 It could be adapted to use the existing work in Pico-mposite to output other video formats.

 The video output from this device is not interlaced.